Manoj1428/group04-pm05/README.md

 44-618-Project Management in Business and Technology

  # Project title
- - Project Management in Business and Technology
+ - Project Management in Business & Technology
  ## Project description
  - This app helps all the students taking Project Management in Business and Technology to learn the course easily with interactive     videos, descriptions.
 One can test themselves with the quizes and scenarios provided.
 This app helps one to track their progress in the course with the help of score cards provided.
 Adding on this app is free to use just one needs to create their account and they are ready to use the app.
  ## Team name